learnk8s/learnk8s.io/src/requests-limits/content.md

 }
 ```

+It's important to always set your requests (width and height of the blocks).

-_Without length and width the block becomes a dot, and how does one play Tetris with dots (sizeless blocks)?_
+_Without those the block has no size, and how does one play Tetris with sizeless blocks?_

-_Where is the fun when you can fit an infinite number of blocks in your Tetris board?_
+You could fit an infinite number of blocks in your Tetris board.

-And if your Tetris board is a real server, you might end up over-committing resources.
+And if your Tetris board is a real server, you might end up scheduling unlimited processes.

+Of course, processes still have CPU and memory requirements.

+So you if you don't set requests, you end up overcommiting resources.

 _Let's play Tetris with Kubernetes with an example._